War Trail

 What you should take with you

-The trek in Albania are quite comfortable – as for a trail ride.
+The tour in Albania is quite comfortable – as for a trail ride.
 A car transports all our belongings between particular spots.
 Every night the group is hosted at houses, no need for sleeping bags and mats.
-During the day you will need to only the basic personal belonging (documents, mobiles,), everything else will be waiting at the destination point in the evening.
+During the day you will need only the basic personal belonging (documents, mobiles,), everything else will be waiting at the destination point in the evening.

 - passport